 All the worry and fear about the coronavirus may make you wonder if a positive or negative outlook can have a significant effect on your health.
-The answer is positively yes.
-Three decades of scientific research shows that a positive outlook can help you stay healthier, recover more quickly if you do get sick, and live longer, than a negative perspective.
-An optimistic, hopeful attitude, even against the odds, is correlated with lower mortality, improved immune function, and recovery from serious illnesses including cancer, cardiovascular disease, stroke, HIV/AIDS, autoimmune disease, and type 2 diabetes (see reviews by Humphrey, 2004; Rasmussen, Scheier, and Greenhouse, 2009; Wilson, Woody and Kiecolt-Glaser, 2018).
+The answer is a positive yes.
+Three decades of scientific research show that a positive outlook can help you stay healthier, recover more quickly if you do get sick, and live longer, than a negative perspective.
+An optimistic, hopeful attitude, even against the odds, is correlated with lower mortality, improved immune function, and recovery from serious illnesses including cancer, cardiovascular disease, stroke, HIV/AIDS, autoimmune disease, and type 2 diabetes (see reviews by Humphrey, 2004; Rasmussen, Scheier, and Greenhouse, 2009; Wilson, Woody, and Kiecolt-Glaser, 2018).

 So what can you do to keep your spirits up during this difficult time?
 Research has shown that these common activities can increase your positive outlook as well as your brain function, the effectiveness of your immune system, your resistance to disease, and the prognosis if you do get sick:

 Laura Viner, Ph.D., Director of Research, Yellowbrick

 Associate Professor of Psychiatry and Behavioral Sciences, Northwestern University Feinberg School of Medicine

 Humphrey, L. (2004).
 The Joy Formula for Health and Beauty.
 Chicago: Palandech Publishing Group.

 Rasmussen, E.N., Scheier, M.F., Greenhouse, J.B.
 (2009).
 Optimism and physical health: A meta-analytic review.
 Annals of Behavioral Medicine, 37, 239-56.